Who We Are

 Assistant Professor of Emergency Medicine | University of Alabama Heersink School of Medicine

 Dr. Skains was awarded a Geriatric Emergency Care Applied Research (1.0) Network Grant.
-She will work on his project titled, “Impact of Potentially Inappropriate Medications Prescribed at Emergency Department Discharge on Geriatric Patient-Level Outcomes” at the Universty of Alabama.
+She will work on her project titled, “Impact of Potentially Inappropriate Medications Prescribed at Emergency Department Discharge on Geriatric Patient-Level Outcomes” at the University of Alabama.